TDR-VOID/Master-Python/README.md

 - **Part 3**: Writing reusable code with functions, including lambda functions and higher-order functions.
 - **Part 4**: Python Classes and Inheritance.
 - **Part 5**: Python packages, File handling and Error Handling.

-## Learning Path

-I am following a structured learning path outlined in a comprehensive YouTube series on "Python for Data Science".
-While some of the content here is my own, the learning path and structure are inspired by this excellent series.

 ## Credit
 Special thanks to the creator of the YouTube series and GitHub repository that inspired this learning path.
 You can check out the associated YouTube series and GitHub repository here: